Skip to Main Content

 What are typical production timelines in Japan?

-Japanese production timelines require significant advance planning.
+Here is the breakdown.
+Japanese production timelines need major advance planning.
 The Entertainment Visa process takes 3-4 months via Certificate of Eligibility.
-Pre-production typically requires 6-10 weeks.
+Pre-production mostly needs 6-10 weeks.
 Principal photography runs 5-10 weeks for features.
 Cherry blossom season (late March-early April) and autumn foliage (November) are peak demand periods.
-Temple and shrine permits require advance coordination through individual management offices.
+Temple and shrine permits need advance planning through person management offices.

 How do production managers navigate Japanese film incentives?

-A skilled Japanese production manager helps structure budgets to qualify for the J-LOC Subsidy Program, which provides up to 50% on qualifying location expenditure — one of the world's most generous film incentives.
-They coordinate with JVTA and regional film commissions, manage qualifying spend documentation, and navigate regional incentive programmes.
+Here is what that looks like on the ground.
+A skilled Japanese production manager helps structure budgets to qualify for the J-LOC Subsidy Program.
+This gives up to 50% on qualifying location expenditure — one of the world's most generous film incentives.
+They set up with JVTA and regional film commissions, manage qualifying spend records, and handle regional incentive programmes.

 What do crew rates look like in Japan?

-Japanese crew rates are quoted in yen and reflect the country's professional standards — they are comparable to major Western markets.
-Entertainment Visa requirements mandate compensation equal to Japanese worker rates.
-A production manager with local experience helps budget accurately and navigate the cultural expectations of Japanese production teams.
+Here is how the picture comes together.
+Japanese crew rates are quoted in yen and reflect the country's pro standards — they are comparable to major Western markets.
+Entertainment Visa needs mandate compensation equal to Japanese worker rates.
+A production manager with local experience helps budget accurately and handle the cultural expectations of Japanese production teams.

 How do you match a production manager to my production?